-Strategies for Managing Stress at Work
+Strategies for Managing Stress in Customer Service

 Pressure.
 Tension.
 Stress.
 Anxiety.
 Burnout.
 No matter what you call it, every job has some type of pressure.
 This is particularly true in customer service.

 Stress means different things to different people.
 What causes one person to feel pressure may be of little concern to another.
 Some people are better able to handle pressure than others.
 In fact, some people thrive when under pressure.
-You may feel pressure when there are a lot of calls in queue, but another team member may not.
+You may feel pressure when there are a lot of calls in the queue, but another team member may not.
 Rather they feel pressure when they are in a coaching session.
-Still another person may become very anxious when trying to get to work on time.
+Still, another person may become very anxious when trying to get to work on time.
 That is why it is critical that you do not assume everyone is affected by stress in the same way.

 Pressure itself is not the problem.
 Having too MUCH pressure is the problem.